Which cluster includes Paranoid, Schizoid, and Schizotypal Personality Disorders?

 Prepare for the DSM-5-TR Exam with multiple choice questions.
 Each question includes hints and explanations to help you master the material.
 Ready yourself for success!

-The personality disorders that fall under Cluster A are characterized by odd or eccentric behaviors and thoughts.
-This cluster includes Paranoid Personality Disorder, which involves a pervasive distrust and suspicion of others; Schizoid Personality Disorder, which is marked by a lack of interest in social relationships and a restricted range of emotional expression; and Schizotypal Personality Disorder, which features discomfort in close relationships, cognitive or perceptual distortions, and eccentric behavior.
+Individuals with Paranoid Personality Disorder exhibit pervasive distrust and suspiciousness toward others, believing that their motives are malevolent.
+Schizoid Personality Disorder is characterized by a pattern of detachment from social relationships and a restricted range of emotional expression.
+Schizotypal Personality Disorder involves acute discomfort in close relationships, cognitive or perceptual distortions, and eccentric behavior.

 Subscribe